 In addition, Route has taken steps to minimise any discrepancies seen in comparative analyses of similar sets of frames.

-The rate card for 2017 is available to download here.
+The current rate card is available to download here.

 For current users of the data